 The power of the Marvel Studios brand was enough to get people to buy a ticket to a film where a kid’s mom dies of cancer, he’s abducted by aliens, and 25 years later he’s walking around on an alien planet listening to “Come and Get Your Love.”
 It’s weird how we’ve come to trust in “brands”—giant, faceless corporations who have manifested a personality through product and PR—but that brand got this movie made, and they put it in the hands of James Gunn, a writer-director whose previous film involved the protagonist using a wrench to a beat a guy half to death.

 Guardians of the Galaxy provides the purest expression of a conversation between Marvel Studios and one of its directors.
 The aesthetic is still largely Marvel.
 There are plenty of crazy creatures, imaginative production design, cool costumes, etc., but stylistically, it still “fits” with all the other movies.
-It’s clean, it’s shiny even in the grimiest of locations, and if these characters ever appear side-by-side with an Earthling, it won’t be cinematically jarring.
+It’s clean, it’s shiny even in the grimiest of locations, and when these characters appear side-by-side with other Marvel superheroes, it won’t be visually jarring.

 But the film’s personality emanates from Gunn.
 It doesn’t carry the darkness of his previous movies nor is it as aggressively twisted, but the irreverence and weirdness constantly shine through.
 It’s a movie about misfits made by a misfit, and you can feel how deeply Gunn loves these losers.
 He delights in what makes them outsiders rather than what makes them cool.